 - Trading strategy – a trader should choose a trading strategy that matches their personality trades

-- Tracking – it’s important for traders to track their wins and losses in a trading journal to see how they progress
+- Tracking – traders need to track their wins and losses in a trading journal to see how they progress

-- Get help – a trader should never feel shame if they need emotional help or decide trading isn’t for them
+- Get help – traders should never feel shame if they need emotional help or decide trading isn’t for them.

 Pride comes before the fall!

-Per Zippia, the trading industry is heavily male-dominated.
-84.5% men and 15.5% women.
-And I’m going to call it as I see it, men are prideful.
-Not all men, obviously, but it’s our thing, right?
+Per Zippia, the trading industry is heavily male-dominated—84.5% men and 15.5% women.
+And I will call it as I see it: men are prideful.
+Not all men, obviously, but it’s our thing.

 - I can do it…